Al-Nuri mosque: The irony of ISIS' iconoclasm

 - ISIS' leader, Abu Bakr al-Baghdadi, chose it as the place to declare his envisaged Caliphate

-(CNN)When ISIS fighters seized the Iraqi city of Mosul in 2014, they tried to destroy the Great Mosque of al-Nuri's minaret, regarding it as a idolatrous.
+(CNN)When ISIS fighters seized the Iraqi city of Mosul in 2014, they tried to destroy the Great Mosque of al-Nuri's minaret, regarding it as idolatrous.
 But residents formed a human chain around it, preventing its destruction -- such was the gulf between the people of Mosul and their new rulers.

 What's far more difficult to comprehend is why the militant group -- which the US and Iraq say blew up the mosque on Wednesday -- would want to destroy the very place where its leader, Abu Bakr al-Baghdadi, declared his envisaged Caliphate, a place steeped in a history that inspired the group's ideology.